philip-brohan/transcription_methods_review/_sources/case_studies/RN_WW2/RN_WW2.rst.txt

 Lessons learned
 ---------------

 * The Observations in the ADM53 series in the National Archives are well worth rescuing.
-They are made by mariners, rather than meteorologists, and are less accurate than most observations in meteorological archives, but they are not bad, and there are a lot of them, with geographically widespread coverage.
+They are made by mariners, rather than meteorologists, and are less accurate than most observations in meteorological archives; but they are not bad, and there are a lot of them, with geographically widespread coverage.
 * If you can afford it, CDMP's transcription technique of using a group of experienced, professional data keyers is a good way to go.
-They produced accurate transcriptions, in a well thought out, cocnsistent and easy to use format.
+They produced accurate transcriptions, in a well thought out, consistent, and easy to use format.
 * A major practical challenge for marine data is keeping track of the ship position.
-There is a positin given on most log pagesl, but often it is the name of a port or place, and geolocating these can be very time-consuming.
+There is a position given on most log pages, but often it is the name of a port or place, and geolocating these can be very time-consuming.

 Links